 Sports Hall of Fame

-Join Us for the 2018 Peninsula Sports Hall of Fame induction banquet, honoring local legends who have inspired others with their athletic ability, coaching skills, and/or sports management skills and have raised the level of importance of sports on the Peninsula.
+Thank you for joining us at the 2018 Peninsula Sports Hall of Fame induction banquet, honoring local legends who have inspired others with their athletic ability, coaching skills, and/or sports management skills and have raised the level of importance of sports on the Peninsula.

 Isaac Carson, Jefferson High School – Talented track and field athlete and 1991 California Interscholastic Federation hurdles champion

 Caroline “KK” Clark, Sacred Heart Preparatory – 2016 Olympic Gold Medalist, Pan Am Games champion, and three time UCLA All-American water polo player

 Jack Daniels, Sequoia High School – 1956 Silver and 1960 Bronze Olympic Medalist pentathlon runner, physical education professor and developer of state-of-the-art coaching techniques

 Julian Edelman, Woodside High School and College of San Mateo – Standout quarterback at CSM and Kent State University and Super Bowl, winning wide receiver for the NFL’s New England Patriots